-- They are trying to get you out of detention in another way. - They are waiting for a change in your case (particularly where you have already had a bail application that has recently been refused). - They say you need sureties or accommodation. - You have 'Removal Directions' (i.e. the Home Office has issued you with notice that you will be removed from the UK). - They think that your bail application has little chance of success or say they cannot use public funding (in this case, you have a right of review (appeal) against a refusal of legal representation from a legal aid solicitor).
+- They are trying to get you out of detention in another way. - They are waiting for a change in your case (particularly where you have already had a bail application that has recently been refused). - They say you need people supporting you with financial guarantees or accommodation. - You have 'Removal Directions' (i.e. the Home Office has issued you with notice that you will be removed from the UK). - They think that your bail application has little chance of success or say they cannot use public funding (in this case, you have a right of review (appeal) against a refusal of legal representation from a legal aid solicitor).

-If your solicitor is not doing bail for you, remember that you can still make an application yourself without a solicitor.
+If your solicitor is not helping you to apply for Tribunal bail, remember that you can still make an application yourself without a solicitor.
 The rest of this handbook is dedicated to explaining exactly how to do this.

-Chapter 4 Frequently Asked Questions about Bail
+Chapter 4 Frequently asked questions about bail